 It’s funny that whenever I tell a believer that I’m an atheist, they always start asking me questions.
-I don’t really mind, I realize that I might very well be the first atheist that they’ve ever met, and I’m happy to put the lie to some of the church-given notions about us.
-However, what continues to amaze me is that these questioners, who are VERY happy to question my beliefs, so rarely question their own.
+I don’t really mind, I realize that I might very well be the first atheist that they’ve ever met, and I’m happy to put to rest some of the church-given notions about us.
+However, what continues to amaze me, is that these questioners who are VERY happy to question my beliefs, so rarely question their own.

 So, let’s get started:

 - What, exactly, is your basis for believing that the Bible is true, not necessarily the word of God, but true?
 Remember, your answer can’t be “Because the Bible says it’s true.”
 ANY book would be true by that measure, and any religion would be true by that measure.
 They can’t ALL be true because they contradict each other.
 Further, if you’ve read it, you know that it’s not a good book.
 The Biblical God doesn’t exactly set a good example.
 He’s a ruthless dictator and the book is full of His atrocities.
 His single most frequent interaction with “his chosen people” is to kill them (or give them plagues, which kill them).

 Is it just because your parents told you that it was true?
 And that most of the people you know think that it is true?
 Really, think about it, what real, extra-biblical basis do you have to believe it is the work of a God?